/apps/enel-x-digital-ecosystem/templates/page-content

 Skip to main content

-What is a carbon footprint?
+What is the carbon footprint?

 When talking about carbon footprint generated by companies and organizations, one needs to distinguish between product environmental footprint and organization environmental footprint.